sidyakinian/sidyakinian/README.md

 My name's Yan, I'm a senior undergraduate math student at the University of British Columbia.

 I'm currently working as a machine learning intern at Vector Institute, a Canadian research lab under the University of Toronto.
+In September, I'm starting my software engineering internship at Coursera, focused on data/ML.

 I'm broadly interested in: